calroth/watch-kit-pro/README.md

 - Has no smartphone app; all configuration is done on your smartwatch
 - Is designed for readability and legibility
 - Is optimised for power efficiency to save battery energy
-- Is optimised for size; only a 1 MB download (give or take)
+- Is optimised for size, to download and install quickly: less than 1 MB!
 - Uses emoji 😍
 - Is free to download and own forever, with no in-app purchases or paid upgrades
 - Is Free Software (GNU GPL 3.0), with source code available for your use